derpylama/TE4_the_provider/readme.md

 ## Description
 Gets info about either multiple users, or about a specific user.
 An end_user has can retrieve this list of info about other users.
+Search can also be used for searching by different pparameters.

     private $getUserEndUser = [
         "username",